Kozea/Radicale/DOCS_AUTH_TWILIO.md

    - User provides their phone number or email address
    - System generates and sends an OTP
    - User receives the code
+   - System returns 401 Unauthorized with no response body

 2. **OTP Verification**:
    - User enters the received OTP code
-   - If valid, the backend responds with a JSON body:
+   - If valid, the backend responds with 200 OK and JSON body:
      ```json
+     {
+       "session_token": "random_token_string"
-     { "session_token": "..." }
+     }
      ```
    - The client stores this token